 Beginning in January 2018, major restoration projects began at a number of public properties.
-The plants and seeds were all collected in our emergency Sandhill rescue from a nearby development site.
+The plants and seeds were all collected at nearby sites slated for development.
+Numerous plant rescues have taken place and have conserved 10s of thousands of plants and populations of more than 50 species.

 Volunteer Kevin Moore (left) and Green Isle Gardens Nursery Manager Nick Giannola (right) helped install extra irrigation lines to accommodate the nearly 1,000 plants introduced at Lake Louisa State Park.